fncbook/fnc/chapter6/euler.md

 ```

 (definition-euler-global)=
-::::{proof:definition} Global error of an IVP solution
+::::{prf:definition} Global error of an IVP solution
 Given an IVP whose exact solution is $\hat{u}(t)$, the **global error** of approximate solution values $u_0,u_1,\ldots,u_n$ at times $t_i$ in {eq}`nodes-euler` is the vector $[ \hat{u}(t_i) - u_i ]_{\,i=0,\ldots,n}$.
 ::::